The conumerator: Introduction

-The system (\ref{cnm1}-\ref{cnm2}) is akin to the quantum modular forms of Zagier \cite{zagier}.
-The conumerator satisfies a third functional equation~(Cor. \ref{prop2}), and one can express the numerator function on $\Q^+$ in terms of $\con$ (Thm.~\ref{express1}).
-In \ref{codiscriminantt} we deduce a function $\cds:\Q^+\to \Z$ from $\con$, which is 2-periodic.
+One can express the numerator in terms of $\F$ (Thm.~\ref{express1}).
+In \ref{codiscriminantt} we introduce a 2-periodic function $\cds:\Q_{>0}\to \Z$.
+We then generalize some classical Fibonacci identities to $\F$ (Thm.~\ref{tag}).

-In Cor.~\ref{prop2}, we relate the conumerator to the recently discovered involution $\Jimm$ (``{jimm}") of the real line. $\Jimm$ transforms non-noble real quadratic irrationals to real quadratic irrationals, simplifying considerably the Markov irrationals (\ref{exhibit}).
-We consider some quantum modular form-style variations of the system (\ref{cnm1}-\ref{cnm2}) in Section~\ref{variations} and consider the question of analytic extension of the conumerator and the Jimm functions in \ref{anal}.
+In Cor.~\ref{prop2}, we relate $\F$ to the recently discovered involution $\Jimm$ (``{jimm}") and show that $\F$ (as well as $\con$) takes every positive integral value infinitely often. $\Jimm$ transforms non-noble real quadratic irrationals to real quadratic irrationals, simplifying considerably the Markov irrationals (\cite{eren}).